plusflora/15-Puzzle/ReadMe.md

 - Bonus: choose which solve counts (reverse, odds on top, evens on top, columns)

 ## Plan of Attack
-- build 2x2 board
+- build 3/3 board - Done
+- "remove" 1 piece and maintain grid - Done
-- build piece movement
+- build piece movement - in progress
 - expand to 4x4
 - get shuffle/starting placement to work
 - get move count to work